Château de la Mar - Pinot noir Jongieux 2018

 Food and wine pairings

-Pairs perfectly with a quail salad with figs and beetroot, woodcock, pheasant, duck
+Pairs perfectly with a quail salad with figs and beets, woodcock, pheasant, or duck

 Bettane & Desseauve